 Some days, we simply have to accept that we can’t produce and publish a piece.
 We’re too distracted to narrow the focus, too uncertain about our skill level of the subject, or we can’t think of a perspective that isn’t saturated.

-On those days, unless you have a deadline, give yourself a break.
+Unless you have a deadline, give yourself a break on those days.

 Adopt the Scarlett O’Hara mentality, “I can’t think about that right now.
 If I do, I’ll go crazy.
-I’ll think about that tomorrow”, or remember the words of Ann Lamott, “The word block suggests that you are constipated or stuck when the truth is that you’re empty.”
+I’ll think about that tomorrow.”

 When you think you’re empty, then reference the following: